flokoe/bash-hackers-wiki/docs/syntax/arrays.md

     prior to assignment.
 In order to preserve attributes, you must use the `+=` operator.
 However, declaring an associative array, then attempting an `a=(...)` style compound assignment without specifying indexes is an error.
-I can\'t explain this inconsistency.` $ ksh -c 'function f { typeset -a a; a=([0]=foo [1]=bar); typeset -p a; }; f' # Attribute is lost, and since subscripts are given, we default to associative. typeset -A a=([0]=foo [1]=bar)
+I can't explain this inconsistency.` $ ksh -c 'function f { typeset -a a; a=([0]=foo [1]=bar); typeset -p a; }; f' # Attribute is lost, and since subscripts are given, we default to associative. typeset -A a=([0]=foo [1]=bar)
      $ ksh -c 'function f { typeset -a a; a+=([0]=foo [1]=bar); typeset -p a; }; f' # Now using += gives us the expected results.